Age: 22 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 11 | Current Residence: Denver, Colorado

 My skiing style tends to revolve around finding anything to jump off, but I’m happy challenging myself in any terrain, from riding at the edge of control in open bowls to my never-ending quest to truly figure out moguls.

-In the past few years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
+In the past several years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
 I have a particular attraction to lines that involve a lot of walking, and as a result, love extending the ski season far into the summer (and often the fall).

 Apart from getting outside as much as possible, I also just recently graduated from Colorado State University with a degree in Product Development, and have always been a bit obsessed with product design.
 I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and, of course, chest pockets.